ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 BOTMETA.yml
 -----------

-The `BOTMETA.yml <https://github.com/ansible/ansible/blob/devel/.github/BOTMETA.yml>`_ is the source of truth for:
+The `BOTMETA.yml <https://github.com/ansible/ansible/blob/devel/.github/BOTMETA.yml>`_ in the Ansible main repository is the source of truth for:

 * ansibullbot
 * the docs build for collections-based modules